SUSE-Technical-Marketing/suse-rancher-prime-setup/README.md

 Currently supported add-ons include:

 - `needs-storage`  - Installs Longhorn and sets up a default storage class with 1 replica.
 - `needs-security` - Installs SUSE Security and configures autoscan.
+Reqires Longhorn is already installed
 - `needs-ingress-nginx` - Installs and configures ingress-nginx, required for all k3s clusters (to support certificates).
-- `needs-private-registry` - Installs SUSE Private Registry and creates a proxy cache for the Application Collection using your credentials.
+- `needs-private-registry` - Installs SUSE Private Registry and creates a proxy cache for the Application Collection and the six most common registries.

 ## BYO VMs - Instructions on installing and building the lab